andrew/ultimate-awesome/README.md

 - [awesome-stars](https://github.com/artginzburg/awesome-stars) - :star: GitHub · Language-sorted list of my stars.
 - [global-gp-software-index](https://github.com/greenpeace/global-gp-software-index) - List of software produced specifically for Greenpeace.
 - [my-ubuntu](https://github.com/LZHD/my-ubuntu) - Tools and software used on ubuntu.
 - [awesome-cpp](https://github.com/slevental/awesome-cpp) - A curated list of awesome C/C++ frameworks, libraries, resources, and shiny things.
-Inspired by awesome-... stuff.
+Inspired by awesome-. stuff.
 - [awesome-paper-guide](https://github.com/Wheeeeeeeeels/awesome-paper-guide) - Read the Paper.
 - [awesome-awesome](https://github.com/becauseofAI/awesome-awesome) - An awesome awesomeness for artificial intelligence and computer science.
 - [Awesome-Shape-Correspondence](https://github.com/yzy1996/Awesome-Shape-Correspondence) - A collection of resources on Shape Correspondences and some of my reading notes.
 - [awesome-dev-reources-bangla](https://github.com/m-nobinur/awesome-dev-reources-bangla) - বাছাইকৃত বাংলা ডেভেলপমেন্ট রিসোর্সসমূহ (A curated list of awesome development resources in Bengali) .
-- [eventstore-resource-collection](https://github.com/codingedgar/eventstore-resource-collection) - Information I found in the internet about http://eventstore.com/ , that hopefully will become and awesome list.
+- [eventstore-resource-collection](https://github.com/codingedgar/eventstore-resource-collection) - Information I found in the internet about  , that hopefully will become and awesome list.
 - [my-awesome-list](https://github.com/Pater999/my-awesome-list) - Collection of awesome tools, softwares, articles, projects and many other stuff that I like and I suggest.
 - [Android-Awesome-Resources](https://github.com/kiwismedia/Android-Awesome-Resources) - One and only place on the internet for all Android Development Resources.
 - [awesome-fido2](https://github.com/deepzz0/awesome-fido2) - FIDO2: CTAP1/2 and WebAuthn.